 It's also a very promising technology for doctors, offering them a greater degree of precision and accuracy, access to difficult areas, and a more comfortable working environment.

 With so many benefits of robotic surgery, it's hard to believe that there are any disadvantages to the technology.
 However, just like every other innovation, robot-assisted surgery comes with its pros and cons.
 Read on to find out what they are.

 What is robotic surgery?

-However, robotic surgery doesn't rely entirely on robots.
+However, robotic-assisted surgery doesn't rely entirely on robots.
 During the surgical procedure, patients are surrounded by a complete surgical team.
-The surgeon is operating the nearby console and can see everything on a 3D image of the surgical field.
-The surgeon's hands are placed in specialized devices that direct the instruments located at the ends of the robotic arms.
+The surgeon controls surgical instruments via a console and can fully supervise complex procedures on a 3D image of the surgical site.
+In fact, the surgeon's hands are placed in specialized devices that direct the instruments located at the ends of the robotic arms.

-The robotic arms can filter out any tremors in the surgeon's hand.
-As a result, they increase the range of motion and enhance the precision of movement.
+The robotic arm can filter out any tremors in the surgeon's hand.
+As a result, robotic surgical systems increase the range of motion with improved absolute positioning accuracy.
 This is especially important during delicate parts of surgical procedures.
-Robotic surgery enables surgeons to handle more complex tasks and difficult to access areas easily.
-Its applications range from oncological surgery to the surgery of the pelvic floor or morbid obesity.
+Robotic assistance enables surgeons to handle more complex tasks and difficult-to-access areas easily.
+Its applications range from oncological surgery through endoscopic surgery, cardiac surgery, and urologic surgery to surgery of the pelvic floor or morbid obesity.

 The advantages of robotic surgery include: